rajesh-kanade/weRecruit/readme.md

 from docker machine do `docker exec -it werecruit_prod /bin/bash` to loginto werecruit container.

+To figure out all resumes where we did *not parse resume*, run following your query select count(*) from wr_resumes where json_resume is NULL and resume_content is not null

+To figure out all *open connections on pg*, run following sql on db

 ## frequently used linux commands
 - nano to edit files
 - chmod +x for sh scripts where permissions are lost as we do git pull